Course Length: 5 days

 There has been, for many years, discussions regarding model based curing, processing science and material state management.
 Although there has been significant progress in equipment and software to augment existing processes, the methods for measuring and managing the materials remains essentially unchanged.
 This course is designed to address these issues.

-Outcome, Days 3 & 4 Upon completion students should be able to evaluate cure state data and prepare meaningful test plans to determine the effectiveness of a given cure cycle to achieve a desired viscoelastic state.
-The viscoelastic interpretation of both the final cure state described in CMH17 and partial cure status based on the ratio of viscous to elastic properties.
+Outcome, Days 3-5: For those not attending days 1-2 a brief recap of the profile purpose and preparation will be given.
+Upon completion, students should be able to evaluate cure state data and prepare meaningful test plans to determine the effectiveness of a given cure cycle to achieve a desired viscoelastic state.
+Student will be familiar with ASTM D7750-12, Standard Test Method for Cure Behavior of Thermosetting Resins by Dynamic Mechanical Procedures using an Encapsulated Specimen Rheometer and the viscoelastic interpretation of both the final cure state described in CMH17 and partial cure status based on viscoelastic properties.

 Key Lecture Topics: